-A cash flow hedge is a hedge of the exposure to variability in cash flows attributable to a particular risk associated with an asset, liability or highly probable forecast transaction that could affect the Statement of Comprehensive Income.
+A cash flow hedge is a hedge of the exposure to variability in cash flows attributable to a particular risk associated with an asset, liability or highly probable forecast transaction that could affect the Profit and Loss.

 The effective portion of changes in the fair value of derivatives that are designated and qualify as cash flow hedges is recognised in equity.
-The gain or loss relating to the ineffective portion is recognised immediately in the Statement of Comprehensive Income.
+The gain or loss relating to the ineffective portion is recognised immediately in the Profit and Loss.